gravitational/teleport/rfd/0014-session-2FA.md

 ### audit log

-All audit events related to session secured with 2FA will include a `With2FA` field (under `SessionMetadata`) containing the UUID of the 2FA token used to start the session.
+All audit events related to session secured with MFA will include a `WithMFA` field (under `SessionMetadata`) containing the UUID of the MFA token used to start the session.

-If this field is not set on a session event, the session was started without 2FA.
+If this field is not set on a session event, the session was started without MFA.

 ## Alternatives considered